-Broken bridge: Tips for beating the traffic
+Broken bridge: Auckland traffic building, north of Auckland worst impacted

-Leave early or late and check traffic information before hitting the road - that's the advice from the AA to frustrated Auckland motorists bracing themselves for a long slow commute tonight.
+North of Auckland appears to be the worst affected with the journey from Auckland City to Wellsford taking 1 hour and 55 minutes compared to the usual 1 hour and 17 minutes.
+It could indicate more commuters are following NZTA's advice to avoid the Harbour Bridge as the same trip on SH1 via the bridge is 1 hour and 11 minutes compared to the usual 56 minutes.

-Motorists having to sit through long and slow commutes through Auckland will be hoping work on temporary repairing Auckland Harbour Bridge which starts at 9pm goes off without a hitch.
+Motorists having to sit through long and slow commutes through Auckland will be hoping work on temporarily repairing Auckland Harbour Bridge, which starts at 9pm, goes off without a hitch.

 The repairs are expected to take two nights allowing two of the four closed lanes on the centre span to be reopened to motorists by the end of the week.